LADY IN THE PEW

 “I know.”

 A silence that seemed to eat up the space between them.
+Keith’s face always felt painful at this moment, how it bunched in dreadful understanding.

 “Where are you?”
 Keith asked.
-Something rose in his chest — not panic yet, but something colder, heavier.
+Something rose in his chest—not panic yet, but something colder, heavier.
 The kind of cold you only feel at funerals when the casket’s already in the ground and you realize the world didn’t stop spinning.

-“I don’t know,” his brother said.
+“I don’t know,” Joe said.

 The words had the wrong weight to them.
 Like they’d been borrowed from someone else’s mouth.
 Like a rehearsal line from a play you didn’t want to be in.